Knee Arthritis

 • Complete 3 sets of 10 reps on each leg.

 Always consult with your physiotherapist before starting a new exercise regimen, especially if you’re managing a condition like knee OA.
+Plus, if you haven't done these exercises before, it can be very helpful to have a movement expert (a physiotherapist) make sure you're doing them properly - you don't want to waste time or effort doing the wrong movement.

 Final Thoughts